Anwar-Khann/recruitment_test/frontend/README.md

 Run the project locally: Start the project by running the following command:

+- also make sure to run the server file as well have used the express.js because of ease(low complexity tasks on back-end).

 The project should now be live at http://localhost:3000/ (or another port, depending on your configuration).
 Open this URL in your web browser to access the dApp.

 # Usage